Kittekat14/team-generator/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Or you open the development server by `ng serve -o`, then the tab will open itself on port 4200 in your standard browser.

 ## Code scaffolding